RahilHalai7/Code-Summarizer-Extension/README.md

 ***Contributing***:
     If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
 Any improvements or suggestions are welcome!

+Enjoy using Code Assist!
+If you have any questions or feedback, feel free to open an issue on GitHub.